 Locations in INDIANA to view and study trees: (Some nature sites feature onsite Learning Centers, Nature Trails, Tours and Educational Programs, etc.).

-- Friesner Herbarium (Butler University, Indianapolis, IN) – The Herbarium is open to the public by appointment.
-Call (317) 940-9413 or e-mail Dr. Rebecca Dolan at rdolan@butler.edu to arrange a visit.
+Friesner Herbarium (Butler University, Indianapolis, IN) – Brochures of the “Trees of the Butler Campus Arboretum” describe 30 tree species of interest on campus and provide a map for a tour.
+Brochures may be obtained by calling the Herbarium at 940-9413 or 940-8302 or e-mailing a request to mmoore@butler.edu.
+You may also download the Guide for the Tree Walk.
+The Herbarium is open to the public by appointment.
+Call (317) 940-8302, or e-mail Interim Herbarium Director, Marcia Moore, at mmoore@butler.edu to arrange a visit.
 The staff can assist with the identification of plants you bring in and can also help you to locate sites where plants you wish to find may grow.
-You may also download the Guide for the Tree Walk.

-- Indianapolis Museum of Art (Indianapolis, IN) With benches and walking trails throughout, the IMA invites visitors to explore this quiet oasis just 10 minutes from downtown Indianapolis.
+Indianapolis Museum of Art (Newfields) (Indianapolis, IN) With benches and walking trails throughout, the IMA invites visitors to explore this quiet oasis just 10 minutes from downtown Indianapolis.

 MORE TO DISCOVER IN INDIANA: